 Since the release of the Moondrop Spaceship, I have always think that it is just an "entry ticket" if you want to know about Moondrop's house sound.
 This, haven't change with the SSR even when I have experienced it for a while.

-While I think the Spaceship can be a better IEM comparing to the SSR on the price to performance front, the SSR might still have some edge due to the accessories upgrade and slight improvement on sonic performance from its predecessor.
+While I think the Spaceship can be a better IEM comparing to the SSR on the price to performance front, the SSR do have some edge due to the accessories upgrade and slight improvement on sonic performance from its predecessor.
 Even among the IEMs in the market, it can still be a good consideration for someone who wants to find a "neutral" IEM.

 Recommendation ratings: Recommended